Malcolm314159/final-project/README.md

 directory_size(path)

-the two .txt files are examples of dropbox folder metadata.
+The two .txt files are examples of dropbox folder metadata.
 Each file contains the metadata for a single dropbox folder on my dropbox account.
 As you can see, the metadata for a folder is a hash of basic info.
 One entry is an array